-Gets the amount of nonpaged system memory allocated for the associated process.
+Gets the amount of nonpaged system memory, in bytes, allocated for the associated process.

 Assembly: System (in System.dll)

 The platform is Windows 98 or Windows Millennium Edition (Windows Me), which does not support this property.